hav4ik/hav4ik.github.io/articles/_posts/2019-01-22-mtl-a-practical-survey.md

 {% endcapture %}
 {% include gallery images=imblock32 cols=1 %}

-*It ain't a communist slogan.* This family of architectures is also referred as *Soft Parameter Sharing* in literature, the core idea is shown in Fig. $$(3.b)$$ &mdash; each task has its own layer of task-specific parameters at each shared depth.
+This family of architectures is also referred as *Soft Parameter Sharing* in literature, the core idea is shown in Fig. $$(3.b)$$ &mdash; each task has its own layer of task-specific parameters at each shared depth.
 They then define a mechanism to share knowledge (i.e. parameters) between tasks at each shared depth (i.e. sharing between columns).

 The most *instant noodley* approach is Cross-Stich Networks ([Mirsa et al. 2016][mirsa2016]), illustrated in Fig. $$(a)$$.
 It allows the model to determine in what way the task-specific columns should combine knowledge from other columns, by learning a linear combination of the output of previous layers. *Use this if you need a noodley.*